shubhamssand/Talk-To-Work/README.md

-### Team Name :
+## Team Name :

 Project Team 21

-### Project Ideas : None approved, submit other innovative ideas.
+## Project Ideas : None approved, submit other innovative ideas.

-##### - Conversational User Experience For Workplace
+### Conversational User Experience For Workplace

 - **Abstract**

-There are various tools used at software companies viz. version control system, CI/CD tool to ship products on time with efficient developer experience.
+There are various tools used at software companies viz. version control system, CI/CD tools to ship products on time with efficient developer experience.
+Developer finds it difficult to get information from various resources.
 Build conversational user experience on mobile for these tools.

 - **Description**